d4n3436/Fergun/README.md

 ## Features
 - Translate text from and to more than 140 languages using a robust translation module that is powered by popular translators from Google Translate, Microsoft Translator and Yandex Translate
-- Image search from Google, DuckDuckGo and Brave
+- Image search from Google and DuckDuckGo
-- Reverse image search from Bing and Yandex
+- Reverse image search from Google, Bing and Yandex
-- Perform OCR to images using Bing and Yandex
+- Perform OCR to images using Google, Bing and Yandex
 - Perform text-to-speech using Google and Microsoft Azure
 - Translate a text multiple times using different translators for bad translations
 - Get complete definitions of words from Dictionary.com